QuiltMC/quilt-mappings/CONTRIBUTING.md

 **Description**: Used for pull requests that focus mainly on adding new mappings.

 **Required Approvals**: 2
-- At least 1 approval must come directly from a Mappings team member, and the other one can come from a Mappings Triage member or another Mappings Team member.
+- At least 1 approval must come directly from a Mappings team member.

 **Final Comment Period**:
-- Snapshots: 1 day
+- Snapshots: 2 days (1 day with 3+ approvals)
 - Releases: 2 days

 **Special cases**:
-- If the PR adds new mappings needed by QSL, the Final Comment Period is shortened to 12 hours.
+- If the PR adds new mappings needed by QSL, the Final Comment Period is shortened to 12 hours, and it can be skipped if it receives 3 approvals or more.

 ### `T: refactor`

 **Description**: Used for pull request that focus mainly on changing the names of existing mappings.

 **Required Approvals**: 3
-- At least 2 approvals must come directly from a Mappings team member, and the other one can come from a Mappings Triage member or another Mappings Team member.
+- At least 2 approvals must come directly from a Mappings team member.

-**Final Comment Period**:
+**Final Comment Period**: 2 days
-- Snapshots: 3 days
-- Releases: 6 days

 ### `T: documentation`

 **Description**: Used for pull requests that focus mainly on adding or changing documentation.

 **Required Approvals**: 2
-- At least 1 approval must come directly from a Mappings team member, and the other one can come from a Mappings Triage member or another Mappings Team member.
+- At least 1 approval must come directly from a Mappings team member.

 **Final Comment Period**:
-- Snapshots: 2 days
+- Snapshots: 2 days (1 day with 3+ approvals)
-- Releases: 4 days
+- Releases: 2 days

 ### `T: toolchain changes`